msomi22/job_application/README.md

-# Job Application - This is RESTful Spring boot Job application.
+# Job Application - This is a RESTful spring boot job application.
-* The application uses H2(in memory database), libries like jacoco fpr code caverage e.t.c
+* The application uses H2(in memory database), liblaries like jacoco for code caverage e.t.c